Updated: Jun 23

 In contrast, complex carbohydrates, like whole grains or plain oatmeal, provide lasting energy.
 Their absorption takes longer, preventing large swings in your blood sugar.
 Adding protein and fat to your meal will also help level out your blood sugar.
 With a healthy combination of complex carbohydrates, protein, and fat, you’ll feel full for longer and get power out of the complex nutrients.

-It’s all making good choices
+It’s all about making good choices

 The habit of breakfast has been manufactured by the modern food industry.
 Food companies have invested millions to convince us that their breakfast products are the best.
 “Healthy” products are marketed to us as manufacturers try to convince us that sugar-coated cereal or pastries are the best choice — they are not!